-Certain other benefits are available if, within two years after March 11, 2005, the executive is terminated other than for cause or if the executive terminates his employment for good reason (each as defined below).
+The change in control severance plan provides benefits if the executive is terminated other than for cause or if the executive terminates his employment for good reason (each as defined below) within twenty four months of a qualifying change in control.
 Upon such qualifying termination following a change in control, the executive is entitled to severance compensation and benefits, including those set forth below:

-- A lump sum payment equal to three times base salary; - A lump sum cash payment equal to the participant's annual bonus at the higher of Expected Value (as defined) or actual results during the year of termination, which is pro-rated to the date of termination; - A lump sum payment equal to three times bonus at expected value; - Full vesting of all accrued benefits under the Company's 401(k) Plan, SERP, Supplemental Savings Plan and Medical Plan, as applicable;

-- A lump sum payment equal to three years of expected Company contributions under the Company's 401(k) Plan and Supplemental Savings Plan; - Full vesting of any restricted stock awards and payment of awards earned under any intermediate or long-term bonus plan; - An extended option exercise period; and - The gross-up of certain payments, subject to excise taxes under the Internal Revenue Code as "parachute payments," so that the participant receives the same amount he would have received had there been no applicable excise taxes.
+- a lump sum payment equal to three times base salary; - a lump sum cash payment equal to the participant's annual bonus at the higher of Expected Value (as defined) or actual results during the year of termination, which is pro-rated to the date of termination; - a lump sum payment equal to three times bonus at expected value; - full vesting of all accrued benefits under the Company's 401(k) Plan, SERP, Supplemental Plan and Medical Plan, as applicable; - a lump sum payment equal to three years of expected Company contributions under the Company's 401(k) Plan and Supplemental Plan; - full vesting of any restricted stock awards and payment of awards earned under any intermediate or long-term bonus plan; - · an extended option exercise period; and - the gross-up of certain payments, subject to excise taxes under the Internal Revenue Code as "parachute payments," so that the participant receives the same amount he would have received had there been no applicable excise taxes.